 In this short video, I discuss the benefits for HCPs and their patients.

 We could see during our testing phase and when we introduced this product to internal audiologists before launch that all were convinced by the benefits.
 But, to be honest, we did not expect the great excitement about the product that we have seen in our order intakes.
 We are very pleased to see that EasyView Otoblock has met the needs of audiologists.
-We hope that this product will not only improve patient care, but also make the clinic room a comfortable place every time you take a deep ear impressions.
+We hope that this product will not only improve patient care, but also make the clinic room a comfortable place every time you take a deep ear impression.

 If you want to learn more about the benefits of EasyView Otoblock have a look at our Field Study News.